 May is Preeclampsia Awareness Month

-Preeclampsia: Move Research Forward
+Move Preeclampsia Research Forward

-Last Updated on March 20, 2023
+Last Updated on April 28, 2023

-May is Preeclampsia Awareness Month, a month-long communication campaign to raise awareness of life-threatening hypertensive disorder of pregnancy.
+May is Preeclampsia Awareness Month, a month-long communication campaign to raise awareness of this life-threatening hypertensive disorder of pregnancy.

 Our 2023 theme is "Move Preeclampsia Research Forward."